 I don’t like the ingredients list one bit!
 The first ingredient on these is of course is sugar and the third is palm oil.
 The box states the palm oil is sustainable palm oil.
 I don’t love that there’s soy flour too!
 Like, why?
 These stroopwafels from Costco contain wheat, milkm eggs and soy.
 They may contain tree nuts.

-I actually really enjoyed the simplicity of these Stroopwafels.
-They are not overly sweet, and are a nice combination of crispy, soft and chewy.
+I actually really enjoy the simplicity of these Costco Le Bon Patisserie Stroopwafels.
+They are not overly sweet, and have a nice combination of crispy, soft and chewy.
 Overall I would definitely purchase these again, however I feel like I have a lot of cookies to get through first.
 These would make a great addition to any cookie tray and make a fun, new purchase!

 Please note that this review was not paid for or sponsored by any third party.
 This product was purchased by Costcuisine for the purpose of producing this review.
 The opinions in this review are strictly those of Costcuisine.
 Costcuisine is not affiliated with Costco or any of its suppliers.
 In the event that Costcuisine receives compensation for a post from the manufacturer of a product or some other third party, the arrangement will be clearly disclosed (including where the manufacturer of a product provides Costcuisine with a free sample of the product).